ksingh25/pycom-webthing/README.md

 # Pycom-webthing.

-It allows to convert a pycom-pysense module into a webthing in line with W3C standard on Web of Things.
+It allows to convert a pycom-pysense module (https://pycom.io/) into a webthing in line with W3C standard on Web of Things.
+The code was tested with Lopy4 + PySense sensor module.

 It uses
 https://github.com/mozilla-iot/webthing-upy